 In Australia, BlueScope manufactures steel from raw and recycled materials using an 'integrated steelmaking' method.
-This involves the use of iron ore, coal, steel scrap, fluxes (limestone and dolomite) and alloying materials to produce steel slab via the major processes of sintering, cokemaking, Blast Furnace/Basic Oxygen Furnace (BF-BOF) steelmaking and continuous slab casting, prior to hot rolling into the final hot rolled coil steel product.
+This involves the use of iron ore, coal, steel scrap, fluxes (limestone and dolomite) and alloying materials to produce steel slab via the major processes of sintering, cokemaking, Blast Furnace/Basic Oxygen Furnace (BF-BOF) steelmaking and continuous slab casting, prior to hot rolling into steel plate.
+The plate is transported to the Welded Products Plant where it is cut and welded to order into beams and columns.

-Hot rolled coil steel is manufactured at Port Kembla, NSW.
+Steel welded beams and columns are manufactured at Unanderra, NSW, from steel made by BlueScope at nearby Port Kembla Steelworks.
 The manufacturing facilities are accredited to both ISO 9001 (Quality Systems) and ISO 14001 (Environmental Management Systems).
 BlueScope is a member of the World Steel Association Climate Action Programme, which measures and monitors carbon dioxide emissions.